yyaoisgood2021/HUB-screening/README.md

 path/to/python scripts/calc_pvalue.py path/to/save_folder/VC_combined.${chrid}.5000.txt path/to/save_folder/${chrid}_K562_prob.5000.txt

 ```
-3. then run the code to perform PageRank and LR
+3. then generate fragment contact network (FCN) for each chromosome according to procedure:

 ### "Simple path analysis on the hub pairs"